Phoenix, AZ Professional Licensing Defense Lawyers

-Mr. Gillespie and the Phoenix criminal defense lawyers at The Gillespie Law Firm, P.C. have the knowledge and experience necessary to represent the professional on their criminal charges and guide the professional through the potential collateral occupational consequence attendant thereto.
+Craig Gillespie and his fellow Phoenix professional licensing lawyers at The Gillespie Law Firm, P.C. have the knowledge and experience necessary to represent the professional on their criminal charges and guide the professional through the potential collateral occupational consequence attendant thereto.

-There are many factors at work in the case of the professional who is accused of crime in Arizona; it is critical that the advice of a competent, creative, and insightful Arizona criminal defense attorney be considered, since a conviction can have ramifications far beyond the prosecution itself.
+There are many factors at work in the case of the professional who is accused of crime in Arizona; it is critical that the advice of a competent, creative, and insightful professional licensing defense attorney in Phoenix, AZ be considered, since a conviction can have ramifications far beyond the prosecution itself.

 Certain types of arrests or subsequent criminal convictions can affect a person’s ability to obtain or keep virtually every professional license that is regulated by the state.
 Some professions require that the crime be related to the duties of the profession before the license will be affected; others will be affected based solely upon arrest or conviction.